perpetualgrimace/gridsome.jamesferrell.me/content/3-about/about.md

 ## About me

 I'm [T-shaped](https://www.invisionapp.com/blog/t-shaped-designers/), or [mortar](http://bradfrost.com/blog/post/job-title-its-complicated/), or [multidisciplinary](https://www.toptal.com/designers/visual/multidisciplinary-design) — pick your favorite.
-I started out as a designer who codes, but my roles tend to evolve into more of a front-end developer who designs.
+I started out as a designer who codes, but my role tends often evolves into more of a front-end developer who designs.
 I care most about the code that users interact with.
 So anything I write will be responsive, performant, and accessible.

 And I'm not just hacking away — I'm building design systems with a focus on organization and clean, well documented code.

 More broadly, I'm a problem solver.
-I'm not primarily a *creative* — I'm a *builder*.
+I consider myself a *builder*, not a *creative*.

 ### TODO: principles-list